How much can you take Miralax for severe constipation?

 Before your search for more powerful alternatives for severe constipation, you should:

-- Take more fibers from your diet.
+- Take more fiber from your diet.

 - Take a fiber supplement.